What Are the Different Types of Car Floor Mats for a Toyota Camry?

 Why does this matter for your setup?
 Because car camping, road trips, or even just hauling groceries can get messy.

 • Muddy Boots: After a hike where it rained cats and dogs, you don't want to track that muck all over your Camry's interior.
 All-weather mats with high edges are your best friend here.
 They contain the mud, preventing it from becoming a permanent part of your carpet.
-I learned this the hard way after a surprise downpour in Big Bend National Park; my carpet was a swamp.
+After a surprise downpour, carpet mats turn the floor into a swamp.

 • Beach Sand/Snow: Bringing sand back from the beach or snow from a ski trip?
 These materials get everywhere.
 Rubberized mats catch them in their channels and raised edges, making cleanup simple.
 You just tip them out.
 Testing these mats shows how well they hold up.